klandell/react-data-distributor/README.md

 };

 // render the application with Distributor somewhere near the top of component
-// hierarchy like you would with Redux.
-It might make sense to instead have multiple
+// hierarchy.
+It might make sense to instead have multiple distributors at the
-// distributors at the page level, depending on the situation.
+// page level, depending on the situation.
 ReactDOM.render((
   <Distributor
-    data={translations}
-    selector={language}
+    data={translations[language]}
     formatters={formatters}
   >
     <App />